digital-fabric/extralite/README.md

 iterator = Extralite::Iterator(query, :hash)
 ```

+### Value Conversion in Prepared Queries

+Prepared queries can automatically convert their result sets to arbitrary Ruby
+objects.
+This is useful when you need to transform values, such as

 ## Batch Execution of Queries

 Extralite provides methods for batch execution of queries, with multiple sets of